 How much does it cost?

-If you receive the vaccination at a CDPH vaccination site, there will be no cost.
+In most cases, there will be no cost to receive the vaccination—the Federal government is covering the cost of all doses, though it's possible that some healthcare providers may choose to charge a fee or bill insurance providers for delivery.
 Those with healthcare insurance will not be charged for the vaccine, no matter where they choose to receive it.
 The Centers for Medical Care and Services has also stated that those who are uninsured will be able to receive the vaccine at no cost.
 It's worth double-checking with your vaccination provider to see if there are any fees, but chances are that you can receive the vaccine free of charge when you become eligible.